Poached Shrimp with Easy Lemon Aioli

 This is one of mine.

-I was in my late 20's, working downtown Toronto as a news reporter and very much influenced by the intoxicatingly cosmopolitan lives of the Sex and the City ladies (the original – which aired Fridays at midnight, and I never missed an episode.
-There was no such thing as on demand back in those dark days.)
+I was in my late 20's, working downtown Toronto as a news reporter and very much influenced by the intoxicatingly cosmopolitan lives of the Sex and the City ladies (the original – which aired Fridays at midnight, and I would race home from anchoring the 11:00 news.
+There was no such thing as On Demand back in those dark days.)

-Shelling out a good chunk of change on my newly professional salary for sustainable seafood, I sweated over a steaming pot of water in my tiny kitchen, wondering how to know when shrimp are fully cooked and worried about giving the whole bridal party salmonella.
+Shelling out a good chunk of change on my newly professional salary for sustainable seafood, I sweated over a steaming pot of water in my tiny, galley kitchen, wondering how to know when shrimp are fully cooked and worried about giving the whole bridal party salmonella.

-Well, my worry was for naught, as not only did the group remain upright and dignified, there was not a shrimp tail left.
-Anxiety abated, I tucked the recipe away for future use, and 20 years later, it’s still in heavy rotation.
+Well, my worry was for naught, as not only did the group remain upright and dignified (well... as dignified as a bridal party full of 20-somethings can be), there was not a shrimp tail left.
+Anxiety abated, I tucked the recipe away for future use, and 20+ years later, it’s still in heavy rotation.

 Of course, I’ve updated and edited along the way, and here are some ideas that I think make this great dish all the better: